-The Attorney-General's Department commenced a review of the Seacare scheme in April 2022 in response to issues facing the scheme more broadly, including the worsening insurance position, with the final report due by 31 October 2022.
-The Seacare Authority will continue to collaborate with the review team, the relevant policy Department and the Government on this important undertaking and any changes made as a result of the review
+The Attorney-General's Department commenced a review of the Seacare scheme in April 2022 in response to issues facing the scheme more broadly, including the worsening insurance position.
+The Seacare Authority will continue to collaborate with the Department of Employment and Workplace Relations and the Government on this important undertaking and the implementation of any recommendations arising out of the review endorsed by the Government.